louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Louisiana Criminal Court Records by Mail

-• To obtain Louisiana criminal court records by mail, residents must first confirm that the court of interest offers this service.
-Interested parties can confirm this by contacting the clerk of court or visiting the court’s official webpage.
-All information pertaining to the mailing procedures can be found by contacting the court clerk of interest.
-Some also clerks outline the “how-to” on their different websites.
+Some clerks also outline the “how-to” on their different websites.
 While the rules vary with different clerks, most courts require that requesters include a copy of a government-issued ID, a self-addressed stamped return envelope as well as a phone address that the clerk can contact for questions.
-Furthermore, payment validates requests and payment method may be by check, money order, credit card, or by any other means accepted by the specific clerk of interest.
+Furthermore, payment validates requests and payment methods may be by check, money order, credit card, or by any other means accepted by the specific clerk of interest.
 However, payment is usually not by cash and mail-in requests without the appropriate payment through an accepted means are rejected.
 Note that obtaining records by mail may take 3 days to 2 weeks depending on the court and if there was any difficulty in finding the record.

 How to Find Louisiana Criminal Court Records Online?